hashicorp/memberlist/README.md

 ## Protocol

-memberlist is based on ["SWIM: Scalable Weakly-consistent Infection-style Process Group Membership Protocol"](http://www.cs.cornell.edu/~asdas/research/dsn02-swim.pdf), with a few minor adaptations where we felt the protocol was too harsh or simply incorrect in practice.
+memberlist is based on ["SWIM: Scalable Weakly-consistent Infection-style Process Group Membership Protocol"](http://www.cs.cornell.edu/~asdas/research/dsn02-swim.pdf), with a few minor adaptations, mostly to increase propogation speed and convergence rate.

-A high level overview of the memberlist protocol (based on SWIM) is described below, but for details please read the full [SWIM paper](http://www.cs.cornell.edu/~asdas/research/dsn02-swim.pdf) accompanied by the memberlist source.
+A high level overview of the memberlist protocol (based on SWIM) is described below, but for details please read the full [SWIM paper](http://www.cs.cornell.edu/~asdas/research/dsn02-swim.pdf) followed by the memberlist source.
 We welcome any questions related to the protocol on our issue tracker.

 memberlist begins by joining an existing cluster or starting a new